Alzheimer's Association Lebanon

 They are also leading the ADA campaign in Hebron and led campaign activities in October 2011, April 2012 and October 2012.

-PCCDS has been an active partner of HelpAge International in the West Bank since April 2011 and became an Affiliate of the HelpAge Global Network in March 2013.
+PCCDS has been working with HelpAge International in the West Bank since April 2011 and became a HelpAge global network member in March 2013.